conradakunga/Blog/_posts/2025-05-27-renaming-a-sql-server-database.md

     @newname = 'Deploy2';
 ```

-However, in the documentation it says the following:
+However, in the [documentation](https://learn.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sp-renamedb-transact-sql?view=sql-server-ver17) it says the following:

 > This feature will be removed in a future version of SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
 Use `ALTER DATABASE MODIFY NAME` instead.
 For more information, see [ALTER DATABASE](https://learn.microsoft.com/en-us/sql/t-sql/statements/alter-database-transact-sql?view=sql-server-ver17).

-So, probably best to stop using this one.
+So, probably best to stop using this technique.

 ### ALTER DATABASE Command

-You can also use the ALTER DATABASE command as follows:
+You can also use the `ALTER DATABASE` command as follows:

 ```sql
 ALTER DATABASE Deploy